josehu07/CS537-SP2021-DIS/w4/README.md

     - You may want to use the [`strtok()`](https://en.cppreference.com/w/c/string/byte/strtok) library function - it is for parsing out "tokens" of a string
     - `strtok()` modifies the string in place, so you might want to do `strdup()` once before to save a copy of the original line, in case you need that later
 - **Stdout redirection**: when `>` appears in the line followed by a filename, the child process's stdout should be replaced by the file
-    - You open the file in the parent process, before forking the child
+    - You open the file in the child process, before execing the command
-    - On successful file read, you then need to replace the child's stdout fd by the fd of the file; Check out [`dup()` and `dup2()`](https://man7.org/linux/man-pages/man2/dup2.2.html)
+    - On successful file open, you then need to replace the process's stdout fd by the fd of the file; Check out [`dup()` and `dup2()`](https://man7.org/linux/man-pages/man2/dup2.2.html)
-- **Aliasing**: allow alias names of commands, e.g., `ll` for `ls -l`
+- **Aliasing**: allow alias names of commands, e.g., `alias ll ls -l` allows you to type `ll` for `ls -l` in the future
-    - You will need some kind of data structure to store the current aliasing mappings; Could be just arrays, but linked-lists are better for adding/removing elements
+    - You will need some kind of data structure to store the current aliasing mappings; Could be just fixed arrays, but linked-lists are better for adding/removing elements
+    - If user types `alias` alone, should print a thorough list of all the current aliasing mappings
+    - Aliases can be removed by doing `unalias aliasname`

-We will talk about these techniques in more depth next week.
+We will talk about these in more depth next week.

 ## P3 Overview & Tips